 - Decreased sex drive.

-The researchers also ruled out the following (not related to male menopause): problems getting up from a chair, anxiety, nervousness, poor concentration, feeling of worthlessness, and changes in sleeping patterns.
+Items that the team did not link to male menopause include problems getting up from a chair, anxiety, nervousness, poor concentration, feeling of worthlessness, and changes in sleeping patterns.

 What causes the male menopause?